 You must have a personal licence to run or manage a business that sells or supplies alcohol.

-A personal licences will allow you to:
+A personal licence will allow you to:

-- sell alcohol on behalf of any business that has a premises licence or a club premises certificate
+- sell alcohol on behalf of any business that has a premises licence

-Premises licensed to sell alcohol must have a designated premises supervisor.
+Premises licensed to sell alcohol must have a Designated Premises Supervisor.
 The single exception is a community premises that has successfully applied to disapply the DPS requirement under section 41D of the Licensing Act 2003.

 Anyone who does not hold a personal licence must be authorised to sell alcohol by a personal licence holder.
 There is no such requirement for the supply of alcohol in a members’ club.

 Please see the fees and charges page for further details on application costs.